-

 Leave a comment

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 18 ” What’s a health cliché that really bugs you?
+” What’s a health cliché that really bugs you?
 What are you tired of people asking you or saying to you again and again?
 Write it down.
 Then reclaim it!
-Take … Continue reading
+Take it back and turn it around so you make … Continue reading

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 8 “Happy Hump Day!
+“Happy Hump Day!
 No denying life can get hectic, but let’s take a mid-week break to fantasize our ideal day!
 Would you go somewhere?
 Who would you spend it with?
-Have … Continue reading
+Have you had this day?
+If not – how could … Continue reading

 Posted in caregiving, coping skills, duty, family, honesty, human interest, inspirational, Inspiring, jump for Dystonia, life changing, life changing events, love, motivational, people, self, thought provoking, tindle, traumatic brain injury